Golf: Women

-It was not until 1552 that the first woman golfer played the game.
-Mary Queen of Scots commissioned St. Andrew's Links.
-However, it was not until the 20th century that women were taken seriously and eventually broke the "Gentlemen Only, Ladies Forbidden" rule.
-Many men saw women as unfit to play the sport due to their supposed lack of strength and ability.
+Mary, Queen of Scots popularly became the first known woman golfer, when she was accused of playing golf near Seton Palace only a few days after Lord Darnley's murder, in 1567, though certain sources claim that this was merely a rumour.

+Other reported early women golfers include two married women who, according to the Caledonian Mercury in 1738, played a match on Bruntsfield Links in Edinburgh, with their husbands acting as caddies.

+In the late nineteenth century, women such as Issette Pearson (a founder of the Ladies' Golf Union) and Lady Margaret Scott (winner of the first Ladies Amateur Golf Championship in 1893) were prominent early figures in organised women's golf.

+St Andrews Links, Scotland is recognised as hosting the first fully constituted ladies' golf club, since 1867, with one in Devon, England following soon after.

-In 1891, the newly built Shinnecock Hills nine-hole course in Southampton, New York became the first club to offer membership to women golfers.
-Four years later, in 1895, The U.S. Golf Association held the first Women's Amateur Championship tournament.
+In 1891, the newly built Shinnecock Hills course in Southampton, New York became the first US club to offer membership to women golfers.
+Four years later, in 1895, The U.S. Golf Association held the first Women's Amateur Championship tournament at the Meadow Brook Golf Club.

 Just like professional golfer Bobby Jones, Joyce Wethered was considered to be a star in the 1920s.
 Jones praised Wethered in 1930 after they had played an exhibition against each other.
 He doubted that there had ever been a better golfer, man or woman.
-However, Bobby Jones' comment was not enough for others to change their views on women golfers.

 The Royal Liverpool's club refused entry of Sir Henry Cotton's wife into the clubhouse in the late 1940s.
 The secretary of the club released a statement saying, "No woman ever has entered the clubhouse and, praise God, no woman ever will."
-However, American golfer and all-around athlete Babe Zaharias did not have to enter the clubhouse.
-She was able to prove herself on the course, going on to become the first American to win the British Women's Amateur title in 1947.
-The following year she became the first woman to attempt to qualify for the U.S. Open, but her application was rejected by the USGA.
+The following year Babe Zaharias became the first woman to attempt to qualify for the U.S. Open, but her application was rejected by the USGA.
 They stated that the event was intended to be open to men only.

 The Ladies Professional Golf Association was formed in 1950 as a way to popularize the sport and provide competitive opportunities for golfers.
-The competitions were not the same for the men and women.
-It was not until 1972 that U.S. Congress passed the Title IX of the Education Amendments.
-"No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any education program or activities receiving Federal financial assistance."
+In 1972 U.S. Congress passed the Title IX of the Education Amendments, which helped golf have more equal opportunities.
 American Renee Powell moved to the UK in the 1970s to further her career, and became the first woman to play in a British men's tournament in 1977.

-As of 2016, women golfers were still fighting to have the same opportunities as male golfers.
-There is still a significant pay gap in the USGA.
-The USGA has a long history of awarding more prize money to winners of the men's U.S. Open, than the U.S. Women's Open.
+As of 2025, there is still a significant pay gap in women's golf such as the LPGA and the Ladies European Tour.
+Golf is still one of the sports with the most pay disparity by sex, and is also one that is physically demanding for women.